gillenbrown/library/README.md

 No matter which of the three links you use, the full paper details will be obtained from ADS.
 The one exception is papers on the arXiv that are not yet published.
 In this case, the code will keep an eye out for the full paper details on ADS.
 This means you can add a paper you find in the daily arXiv email, and the code will pull the full paper details once those are available without any input from you.
 Note that this check happens at launch no more than once every 24 hours.
 This check can take a slight bit of time (in my testing about 0.5 seconds per paper), so if there's a delay in opening the interface this may be the reason.

 One final note here is that sometimes ADS takes a bit of time to get the daily arXiv papers into its system.
 Since my code relies on ADS, sometimes the most recent arXiv papers will fail when you try to add them.
 You may need to try to add them later that day or tomorrow.

+Importing papers from a BibTeX file is relatively straightforward.
+You'll be prompted to select a BibTeX file, then the code will parse the file.
+Currently, the code will successfully identify papers that have either the `adsurl`, `doi`, or `eprint` attributes in the BibTeX entries.
+Entries that were not successfully imported are written to a file with the reason that the import failed for each paper.
+During the import, a new tag will be created and all papers from this BibTeX file will be added to the new tag.

 ### Paper Details